 How to get here: The best and fastest way to get here is by taking a flight to Pune.
 You can then follow road route via NH4 to which should take you 2.5 to 3 hours to reach the Kaas Plateau.

 3. Havelock Island, Andaman

-There is your regular monsoon getaway and then there is a monsoon getaway to the Andamans.
+There is your regular monsoon getaway, and then there is a monsoon getaway to the Andamans.
 Visiting the Havelock Island a part of Ritchie’s Archipelago, in the Andamans during this season will be an experience to cherish.
 Especially since monsoon is one of the longest seasons on these islands.
 The island receives a substantial amount of rain if you are a monsoon person, it can turn out to be a magical getaway!
 Monsoons are the time when the island is least crowded so you can have a peaceful and relaxing break.
-The place is blessed with divine beauty, surrounded by pristine water and you can relish the beautiful view of the sunrise and sunset with your loved one!
+The place is rewarded with divine beauty, surrounded by pristine water, and you can relish the beautiful view of the sunrise and sunset with your loved one!

 How to get here: You can take a flight from Delhi to Port Blair and then take the air-conditioned catamaran ferry, which takes only 90 minutes to get to the island.

 4. Kodaikanal, Tamil Nadu

 Known as the “Princess of Hill Stations”, Kodaikanal is one of the destinations in India to visit during the monsoon season.
 Located in the Palani Hills of the western ghat it offers enchanting waterfalls, lakes and lush greenery and spectacular views of the ghats and hills.
 If you’re a nature lover, this place is perfect for you.
 You can stroll around the Berijam lake and visit the Kodai lake, which is the human-made lake surrounded by rocks and trees.
 Another treat for your eyes is the scenic view of the hills at Palni hills.
 With lots of boating, trekking and sightseeing, this makes for the perfect monsoon getaway!